bwvoss/pm-be/api/queries/README.md

 }
 ```

-Only when these two methods are not suffice you would need to declare a custom
+Only when these two methods are not sufficient you would need to declare a custom
 query field.
 For example:

 ```js